bjing2016/alphaflow/README.md

 pip install pytorch_lightning==2.0.4 fair-esm mdtraj wandb pip install 'openfold @ git+https://github.com/aqlaboratory/openfold.git@103d037'
 ```
 We ran installation on a machine with CUDA 11.6 and have tested with A100 and A6000 GPUs.
+(See [this link](https://anaconda.org/nvidia/cuda) for instructions on how to install a specific CUDA version in Conda.)

 ## Model weights